Skip to main content

 Wire server instrumentation

-So server-side errors get captured too, not just client-side ones.
-That covers Server Components, route handlers, and server actions.
+So server-side errors get captured and OTel bootstraps for Server Components, route handlers, and server actions.
+Next.js calls the exported register() on server start.

 instrumentation.ts